pieroproietti/penguins-blog/source/book/english.md

   tools:skel update skel from home configuration tools:yolk configure eggs to install without internet
 ```
 tools is a command collector containing some useful tools during machining.
-Some of them, if not most of them sell directly called by produces during the creation of the ISO, in particular: clean, locales, yolk.
+Some of them, if not most of them sell directly called by produce during the creation of the ISO, in particular: clean, locales, yolk.

 #### sudo eggs tools:clean
 ```